The 14 Amazons: Overview

-Plot
+Synopsis

-The Yang family, men and women, had served their country (Song dynasty) loyally for generations.
-During the war with Western Xia, General Yang Tsung-pao is ambushed and killed.
-His death leaves his only son, Yang Wen as the only male heir left to the Yang family.
-His widow, Mu Kuei-ying, the grand matriarch and the entire family set out to avenge his death and defend the country.
-Due to the interference of a corrupt official, Wang Ching, the Yangs were unable to have the emperor's consent to use the imperial army.
+The Yang family, men and women, had served the Song Empire loyally for generations.
+During the war with Western Xia, Yang Zongbao is ambushed and killed.
+His death leaves his only son, Yang Wen, as the only male heir left to the Yang family.
+His widow Mu Guiying, the grand matriarch, and the entire Yang family set out to avenge his death and defend the Song Empire.
+Due to the interference of a corrupt official, Wang Qing, the Yangs were unable to have the emperor's consent to use the imperial army.

 Thus, they set off with whatever volunteer troops they could muster.
-Knowing of Mu Kuei-ying's reputation as a warrior and tactician, the king of West Hsia and his sons try various ways to stop her to no avail.
-They are outsmarted at the end as Mu Kuei-ying, the Yang family and Sung soldiers successfully storm their stronghold.
+Knowing of Mu Guiying's reputation as a warrior and tactician, the king of Western Xia and his sons try various ways to stop her to no avail.
+They are outsmarted at the end as Mu Guiying, the Yang family and their soldiers successfully storm their stronghold.